-Intermarch? wanted to undertake a major project of digital transformation: their online sales were trailing competitors, their tech infrastructure was dated and customer experience was highly unsatisfactory.
+Intermarche wanted to undertake a major project of digital transformation: their online sales were trailing competitors, their tech infrastructure was dated and customer experience was unsatisfactory.
 The goal was to reimagine the Customer Experience across digital channels such as the website and mobile apps by adopting a Service Design approach.
 This implied re-designing not only the customer-facing digital channels (website and apps) but also the Back Office tools used for managing the e-commerce and associated services.
-Working at DigitasLBi, I helped win the pitch (worth more than 15M?) and took on the role of Experience Design Lead on the project for one year.
+Working at DigitasLBi, I helped win the pitch (15M+ budget) and took on the role of Experience Design Lead on the project for one year.
+The following is a short summary of the design process, I can tell you more in person.

 We did a series of field trips to different kinds of Intermarche stores with varying sizes and degrees of digital maturity.
 By shadowing back office workers and interviewing I learned a lot about existing experience pain points from both the back office and end customer perspective.

-The other key tool was to visualise key painpoints and opportunities for improvement during the different customer journeys.
+The other key tool was Experience Maps to help us visualise key painpoints and opportunities for improvement during the different customer journeys.
 Below we have the initial drafts, and then the journeys for someone using the Drive service for the first time, regular Drive users, and bricks-and-mortar shoppers.

 We started by presenting participants with the knowledge we had accumulated during the Discovery phase, as explained above.
 Then we let participants present examples of successful experiences and explain what made them remarkable.
 We listed all these characteristics on a board.